pytorch/PiPPy/README.md

   * Requirements here are similar to loss and backwards, but the optimizer step happens only once for the whole mini-batch, so it may be the case that this can literally be the same as the normal optimizer (potentially using [DistributedOptimizer](https://pytorch.org/docs/master/distributed.optim.html)).

-# Automatic Differentiation Design Notes

-I think the most straightforward way to implement backwards is to explicitly emit torch.autograd.backward() calls (or some pytree wrapper thereof) in reverse pipeline stage order in the IR, then schedule those to the appropriate machines.
-This explicitly models the data dependencies from closing over values for backwards (in either case the input and output values from the forward pipeline stage are preserved -- those values may also close over intermediate values if checkpointing is not being used).
-In the case that there's no backward() call in the network, these values go out of scope and are freed, preserving memory efficiency in the forward-only case.

-* Interaction of the above with schedules?
-* double-backwards?

 # Work Items